2025 AOC Award Winners

 Jimmy P. Washington

-In honor of over forty years of exceptional dedication and subject matter expertise in support of warfighters and advanced airborne sensors.
+In honor of over 40 years of exceptional dedication and subject matter expertise in support of warfighters and advanced airborne sensors.
 Through his precise development of radar cross section (RCS) data in radio frequency (RF), he has enabled accurate combat identification and enhanced mission planning capabilities across global operations, making a lasting impact on the effectiveness and safety of joint forces worldwide.

 Project Team of the Year Award